devcontainers/spec/proposals/features-composite-dependencies.md

 The solution outlined shall not only execute the installation scripts, but also merge the additional development container config, as outlined in the documented [merging logic.](https://containers.dev/implementors/spec/#merge-logic)

 A non-goal is to require the use or implementation of a full-blown dependency management system (such as `npm` or `apt`).
-The solution should not encourage authorship of individual Features that do not continue to operate as "self-contained, shareable units of installation code and development container configuration"[(1)][https://containers.dev/implementors/features/].
+The solution should not encourage authorship of individual Features that do not continue to operate as "self-contained, shareable units of installation code and development container configuration"[(1)](https://containers.dev/implementors/features/).

-Composing Features should eliminate provide an alternative to existing community solutions, code duplication, and "hacky" means of installing a dependent Feature before another.
+Composing Features should provide an alternative to existing community solutions, code duplication, and "hacky" means of installing a dependent Feature before another.

 ## Definitions